 Frank and Yura (1981) performed fatigue tests in a double shear lap configuration in slip-critical type joints.
 While fatigue tests were conducted on specimens with various coatings, only the blasted surface specimens were used for the comparison.
-Holes were
+Holes were drilled full size.
+The bolts were pretensioned, and the results presented in Figure 4.44 were plotted based off the gross section stress range.

 Grondin, Josi, and Kulak (2004) also tested a double shear lap splice configuration in fatigue.
 The effect of staggered holes in joints was investigated in bearing type joints.
-However, only the specimens with non-staggered holes are used for comparison in Figure 4.43.
+However, only the specimens with non-staggered holes are used for comparison in Figure 4.44.
 Holes were match drilled full size.
 The bolts were first placed into bearing and then tightened to a snug-tight tension.
 The stress range used for the comparison was based off the net section.

-In "Guide to Design Criteria for Bolted and Riveted Joints", Fisher, Kulak, and Struik (2001) compiled additional data based off past fatigue research into slip-critical type joints.
+In "Guide to Design Criteria for Bolted and Riveted Joints," Fisher, Kulak, and Struik (2001) compiled additional data based off past fatigue research into slip-critical type joints.
 The configurations were similar to those used in this project.
 The hole types were not indicated.
-Since the data was presented in the form of an S-N curve, the points used in Figure 4.43 are approximate.
-The authors also noted the following; "Tests have indicated that the fatigue life determined from a plate with a hole provides a lower bound estimate of the fatigue strength of bolted joints that have slipped into bearing."
+Since the data was presented in the form of an S-N curve, the points used in Figure 4.44 are approximate.
+The authors also noted the following: "Tests have indicated that the fatigue life determined from a plate with a hole provides a lower bound estimate of the fatigue strength of bolted joints that have slipped into bearing."
 This claim was matched by the results of the plate and connection fatigue tests from this project.
 Comparing the results of the plate fatigue tests with the connection fatigue tests showed that specimens with snug bolts, a bearing type connection, had fatigue lives similar to the plate specimens, regardless of hole type in the bearing type connections.

-From the data presented in Figure 4.43, both the pretensioned bolt specimens and snug bolt specimens from this project showed similar results compared to the past research data.
+From the data presented in Figure 4.44, both the pretensioned bolt specimens and snug bolt specimens from this project showed similar results compared to the past research data.
 In general, a bearing type connection had a lower bound of a fatigue detail Category C, regardless of the hole type.
 A slip-critical type connection would fall into Category B, regardless of hole type.
 Both of these lower bounds did have a few exception points.

-Comparing Figure 4.42 and Figure 4.43, it appeared that the presence of a snug bolt in the bearing type connections improved fatigue life from a Category D to a Category C. However, since little fatigue data on bearing type connections without the presence of a pretensioned bolt if available, no clear conclusions can be made.
+Comparing Figure 4.43 and Figure 4.44, it appeared that the presence of a snug bolt in the bearing type connections improved fatigue life from a Category D to a Category C. However, since little fatigue data on bearing type connections without the presence of a pretensioned bolt if available, no clear conclusions can be made.